TriticeaeToolbox/PHGv2/accuracy3/README.md

-Testing imputation accuracy by imputing genotype data from 2019_hapmap exon capture protocal.
+# Imputation accuracy from 2019_hapmap by exon capture protocal.

+Impute using 2019_hapmap genotype to see if this gets better accuracy

 Imputing the 90K protocol introduces possible errors from
 1. mapping the marker locations to RefSeq_V2